Q&A with Vladyslav Havrylov, Research Fellow with the Collaborative on Global Children's Issues at Georgetown University

 How are you conducting your research?
 Is it difficult to gather information about this practice?

 I conduct my research using academic searches and analyses, as well as through open-source intelligence (OSINT) technologies that I have learned to search for information in more depth.
 Indeed, the Russians often hide information about deportations, disguising the fact of deportations in words such as "evacuation," "displacement," and "refugee assistance."
 Such statements in the Russian media are part of the information war against Ukraine.
 However, having experience in working with information, we can find many facts that confirm the deportations of Ukrainians, including children from occupied territories.
-More details about such cases can be found in my articles, as well as on the website of the Where Are Our People? project, where I am a researcher and author of articles.
+More details about such cases can be found in my articles, as well as on the website of the Where Are Our People? project, where I have prepared several articles and reports.

 Russia is violating numerous international treaties and norms, including the Geneva Conventions.
 How should the international community respond to this?